andyfv/neighborhood-map-here/README.md

 ## About

 The **Neighborhood-Here** project is Map app written in React and Redux.
-You can search different POI and get basic information about them.
-The project emphasizes using React and Redux to build the application and the usage of third-party APIs (HereMapsAPI)
+You can search different POI in the area and get basic information about them.
+The project emphasizes using React and Redux to build the application and the usage of third-party APIs (HereMapsAPI).

 ## How to run it